Below are some short notes explaining these elements, and how I like to install Easubuild

 - Environment modules

-Environment Modules are a standard and well-established technology across HPC sites, to permit developing and using complex software builds with dependencies, allowing multiple versions of software stacks and combinations thereof.
+Environment Modules are a standard and well-established technology across HPC sites, to permit developing and using complex software and libraries builds with dependencies, allowing multiple versions of software stacks and combinations thereof to co-exist.

 The tool in itself is used to manage environment variables such as

 MANPATH, enabling the easy loading and unloading of application/library profiles and their dependencies.

 ||Lists all the modules which are available to be loaded|

 ||Display what a module does|

 ||Prepend the directory to the MODULEPATH environment variable|

 ||Remove the directory from the MODULEPATH environment variable|